WEKA REST API and equivalent CLI commands

 weka fs protection snapshot-policy attach

-Detach filesystems from snapshot policy: Remove the association between a snapshot policy and specific filesystems.
+Detach filesystems from snapshot policy: Removes the association between a snapshot policy and one or more filesystems, discontinuing automated snapshot operations for those filesystems.

 weka fs protection snapshot-policy detach